zarni-spring/QMirrorLeechBot/README.md

 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
-Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot) and [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot)
+Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot) and [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot).
+Written with [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) telagram api.

 # Features: